WiscProf: Future Faculty in Engineering Workshop

 Workshop Eligibility and Criteria

-We are looking for participants who:
+We are seeking participants who:

-- Are U.S. citizens or permanent residents
+- Are U.S. citizens or permanent residents.

-- Can demonstrate how they will contribute to the college’s culture of inclusive excellence
+- Can demonstrate how they will contribute to the college’s culture of inclusive excellence.

-Applicants who are accepted into the program should be prepared to present their research in a 20-25-minute presentation to members of our academic departments.
+Accepted applicants should be prepared to present their research in a 20–25-minute presentation to members of our academic departments.

-“After attending WiscProf, I feel more excited about becoming a faculty member and also feel much more confident navigating future offers; that part of the process had seemed very opaque to me until the workshop.
+After attending WiscProf, I feel more excited about becoming a faculty member and also feel much more confident navigating future offers; that part of the process had seemed very opaque to me until the workshop.

 This was an extremely well run program.
 The sessions were thoughtful, interesting, and encouraging.
-The experience has allowed me to reframe how and where I will think about applying for jobs. .”
+The experience has allowed me to reframe how and where I will think about applying for jobs.

 —Rachael Thompson Panik, PhD Candidate, Civil and Environmental Engineering, Georgia Institute of Technology